Soudaaa/correct_catastrophic_errors/README.md

 # correct_catastrophic_errors
-Notebook containing examples of how to correct catastrophic errors in radar that make use of staggered PRTs to extend the Nyquist interval
+Notebook containing examples of how to correct catastrophic errors in radars that make use of staggered PRTs to extend the Nyquist interval.

 ## Dependencies